VladimirNT/tsc_types_resolution/README.md

 + 'package.json' has 'types' field 'index.d.ts' that references '/store_path_replaced/.pnpm-v-store/@types/express@4.17.17/node_modules/@types/express-serve-static-core/index.d.ts'.
 // the main difference that it reads `package.json` and takes `types` ref from there
 ```

-To have types out of `node_modules/@types/` I am using use `--public-hoist-pattern ""` for pnpm, this is important on trying to reproduce.

-Test case:
-1. Use the test-case from this repository
-2. Install dependencies with the exact command:
-`pnpm i --frozen-lockfile --public-hoist-pattern ""`
-3. Run `tsc`, it will fail to resolve type-referene directive 'express-serve-static-core'
-4. To get tsc complete successfully remove `paths` from `tsconfig.json` and run `tsc` again.